GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/GENERAL_GUIDANCE_ON_MODEL_SETUP.md

-# Ideas for model setup
+# Guidance on model setup

 The suggestions below are arranged according to subdirectories where the inputs are created.
 The order is roughly sequential, although when troubleshooting the model it is often necessary to revise earlier steps.